stroobandt/lua-filters/math2svg/README.md

 |`math2svg_width`|`100`|
 |`math2svg_extensions`|`''`|

+### `math2svg_path`
-Enter here the full path to the `tex2svg` binary of `mathjax-node-cli`.
+This key value is required when, on your system, the full path to the `tex2svg` executable of the `mathjax-node-cli` package differs from the default `'/usr/local/bin/tex2svg'` This is certainly the case on Windows systems.

-The full path can be found with the following command on \*nix, respectively Windows:
+The full path to `tex2svg` can be found with the following command on \*nix, respectively Windows:

 ```bash
 $ which -a tex2svg
 > where tex2svg
 ```

+### `math2svg_display2svg` and `math2svg_inline2svg`
+These logical key values specify wheter display math, respecitvely inline math, should be converted to SVG by the filter.
+The defaults convert display math to SVG, whereas inline math falls back to MathML when `--mathml` was specified at `pandoc` evocation.
+These defaults offer the following benefits:

-MathML output gets generated much faster than SVG output.
+- MathML output gets generated much faster than SVG output.
-Moreover, MathML is well suited for InlineMath as line heights are kept small.
+- Moreover, MathML is well suited for InlineMath as line heights are kept small.

 ## Privacy